Robotsix-UAV/robotsix_px4_simulation/README.md

 Available environment variables:
 - `HEADLESS_MODE`: Set to `false` to run with Gazebo GUI (default: `true`)
 - `HIDE_OUTPUT`: Set to `false` to show simulation process output (default: `true`)

+Note that for the GUI to work, need to also pass appropriate X11 permissions to the Docker container.

 ### Building the Docker image